ahuigo/ahuigo.github.io/post/git/git-.md

     $ git cherry-pick 2c33a

+To cherry-pick all the commits from commit A to commit B (where A is older than B), run:

+    git cherry-pick A^..B

+If you want to ignore A itself, run:

+    git cherry-pick A..B

 # git hub
 hub is a command-line wrapper for git that makes you better at GitHub. https://hub.github.com/